Living in Barnes

 The Barnes Trail - One of the top things to do in Barnes, this 2.3 mile trail was created in 2012 to truly show off Barnes to its best.
 Made possible by funding from the Mayor of London, with the support of the Barnes Community Association and Richmond Council, the route around the village takes in historical and other points of interest, as well as pubs, shops, cafes and restaurants.
 Oar shaped signs provide directions and give further information about each spot.

+The Wetland Centre - A true haven just 10 minutes from Hammersmith, The Wetland Centre is managed by the Wildfowl and Wetland Trust and comprises over 100 acres of riverside marshland, providing a natural habitat to over 180 species of birds and other wildlife.
 The Wetlands centre is worth a visit for families, children and adults, providing excellent facilities and activities for all, including ‘small game’ pond safari and animal hides from which one can view the rarest of British wildlife species in their natural habitats.
 (Queen Elizabeth Walk, Barnes, SW13 9WT, 020 8409 4400, www.wwt.org.uk)

 Barnes has easy access to central London; railway links provide transport from Barnes Station and Barnes Bridge Station to Waterloo in just 22 minutes, and a ten minute bus ride will take you to Hammersmith, with access to the Hammersmith & City, Circle, District and Piccadilly tube lines.